eunomia-bpf/bpf-developer-tutorial/src/4-opensnoop/README_en.md

 This article introduces how to use eBPF programs to capture the system calls for process file opening.
 In an eBPF program, we can capture the system calls for process file opening by defining functions `tracepoint__syscalls__sys_enter_open` and `tracepoint__syscalls__sys_enter_openat` and attaching them to the tracepoints `sys_enter_open` and `sys_enter_openat` using the `SEC` macro.
 We can use the `bpf_get_current_pid_tgid` function to get the process ID that calls the open or openat system call, and print it out in the kernel log using the `bpf_printk` function.
 In an eBPF program, we can also filter the output by defining a global variable `pid_target` to specify the pid of the process to be captured, only outputting the information of the specified process.

 By learning this tutorial, you should have a deeper understanding of how to capture and filter system calls for specific processes in eBPF.
 This method has widespread applications in system monitoring, performance analysis, and security auditing.

-For more examples and detailed development guides, please refer to the official documentation of eunomia-bpf: <https://github.com/eunomia-bpf/eunomia-bpf>

 If you want to learn more about eBPF knowledge and practices, you can visit our tutorial code repository at <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> for more examples and a complete tutorial.